 You can freeze these cookies in an airtight container.
 They will stay good in a freezer for 3 months.
 Simply place them on a counter in an airtight container to thaw the cookies.

 These crinkle cookies are a personal favorite of mine.
 I can’t resist these chewy-on-the-inside, crispy-on-the-edges cookies with their intense chocolate flavor.
-Make them for the holidays or any time you get a chocolate craving!
+Make them your holiday cookie tray or any time you get a chocolate craving!

 Chocolate Crinkle Cookies